vojay-dev/vojay-dev.github.io/_posts/2024-03-03-bigquery-guide.md

 ---
 layout: post
-title: Burn data rather than money with BigQuery - The Definitive Guide
+title: A Definitive Guide to Using BigQuery efficiently
 description: Make the most out of your BigQuery usage, burn data rather than money to create real value with some practical techniques
 date: 2024-03-03 10:00:00 +0300
 image: '/images/blog/2024-03-03.jpg'